VOTING BY ABSENTEE BALLOT

 Watertown, WI 53098

-The first day to vote an absentee ballot in the Clerk’s office is:
+The first day to vote an absentee ballot in the clerk’s office is: June 29, 2021.

-The last day to vote an absentee ballot in the Clerk’s or Special Deputy’s office is:
+**The last day to vote an absentee ballot in the clerk’s office is Friday, July 9, 2021, unless otherwise indicated.

-The Municipal Clerk will deliver voted ballots returned on or before Election Day to the proper polling place or counting location before the polls close on Tuesday, April 4, 2017.
-Any ballots received after the polls close will be counted by the Board of Canvassers if postmarked by Election Day and received no later than 4:00pm on the Friday following the election.
+The Municipal Clerk will deliver voted ballots returned on or before Election Day to the proper polling place or counting location before the polls close on Tuesday, July 13, 2021.
+Any ballots received after the polls close will not be counted.
+Dated at Watertown, Wisconsin, this 22nd day of June 2021.